Skip to main content

 1. LLM Traffic stays within your own premises: All LLM traffic stays within your own infrastructure and Truefoundry doesn’t come into the live path of a request to LLM.

-3. Management of Gateway and Ingestion Service: The gateway and ingestion service availability needs to be managed on your end.
+3. Management of Gateway: The gateway needs to be managed on your end.

-4. Truefoundry control plane has access to the bucket containing the data: This access helps you browse the request logs on the truefoundry dashboard.
-The control-plane also need to access the logs to be able to compact it and create indexes on it to make it faster to query.
+4. Truefoundry control plane has access to the bucket containing the data: Whether the data is stored on the Truefoundry side or on your infrastructure, the control plane needs access to the bucket to let you browse request logs on the Truefoundry dashboard.
+The control plane also compacts the logs and creates indexes to make querying faster.

-When you are browsing the request logs in the Truefoundry dashboard, the data will be fetched from your blob storage - so you might incur egress charges from your cloud provider.
-The data might be cached temporarily in the control-plane for faster queries.
-There are also egress charges when the control-plane compacts the logs and creates indexes on it.
+When the data is stored on your infrastructure and you browse request logs in the Truefoundry dashboard, the data is fetched from your blob storage — so you might incur egress charges from your cloud provider.
+The data might be cached temporarily in the control plane for faster queries.
+Egress charges also apply when the control plane compacts logs and creates indexes.

 Host both the gateway plane and the control plane on your own infrastructure.In this case, everything except the authentication server and analytics server, everything is hosted on your own infrastructure.